Tilly's (TLYS)

 We implore our readers to tread carefully because credit agencies could downgrade Tilly's if its unprofitable ways continue, making incremental borrowing more expensive and restricting growth prospects.
 The company could also be backed into a corner if the market turns unexpectedly.
 We hope Tilly's can improve its profitability and remain cautious until then.

 We were impressed by Tilly’s optimistic EPS guidance for next quarter, which blew past analysts’ expectations.
 We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 13.9% to $2.08 immediately following the results.
+Zooming out, we think this was a solid print.
+The stock traded up 63.2% to $2.64 immediately after reporting.

 Tilly's doesn’t pass our quality test.
 To kick things off, its revenue has declined over the last three years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its brand caters to a niche market.
-On top of that, its declining EPS over the last three years makes it a less attractive asset to the public markets.
+On top of that, Tilly’s brand caters to a niche market, and its declining EPS over the last three years makes it a less attractive asset to the public markets.

 Tilly’s forward price-to-sales ratio is 0.1x.
 The market typically values companies like Tilly's based on their anticipated profits for the next 12 months, but it expects the business to lose money.
 We also think the upside isn’t great compared to the potential downside here - there are more exciting stocks to buy.

-Wall Street analysts have a consensus one-year price target of $2.25 on the company (compared to the current share price of $1.75).
+Wall Street analysts have a consensus one-year price target of $2.25 on the company (compared to the current share price of $2.64), implying they don’t see much short-term potential in Tilly's.